AugustNagro/scalajs-ng/README.md

 Include `"com.lihaoyi" %%% "scalatags" % "0.6.0"` in the project's library dependencies, and import `scalatags.Text.all._` in the component's file. `ng.ngScalaTags._` contains helpers specific to angular.

-By default, IntelliJ underlines implicit operations, which makes reading inline-defined html hard to read.
+By default, IntelliJ underlines implicit operations, which makes reading component-defined html hard to read.
 You can change the highlighting by going to Settings->Editor->Colors & Fonts->Scala, and finding the `implicit conversion` row.
 The author finds that changing the annotation type to "boxed", with color #E6E6E6 works well.

 #### External
-Write html in an external file, and reference it's path with the `template-url`.
-The same goes for external styles.
+Write html in an external file, and reference it's path with `"templateUrl" -> "insert template path"`.
+The same goes for the `styleUrls` array: `"styleUrls" -> @@("styleUrlOne", "styleUrl2")`.

 ### Routing

-To define some routes, create an object extending `RouteDeclaration`.

-To use the routes, define the `routing` variable and import it in an NgModule.

-To define custom routing providers, define `routingProviders`, and include it in an NgModule's `providers`.
+Routes can be defined with similar syntax to that used in Angular's [Routing Guide](https://angular.io/docs/ts/latest/guide/router.html).

+It's generally recommended to create distinct routing modules, which are imported into the main module.

 Example:

 ```
-import ng.core.ModuleWithProviders
+import ng.macros.NgModule
 import ng.macros._
-import ng.router.{Route, RouteDeclaration, RouterModule, Routes}
+import ng.router.{Route, RouterModule, Routes}

-object BaseRoutes extends RouteDeclaration {

-  private val routes: Routes = js.Array(
+@NgModule(
+  "imports" -> @@(
+    RouterModule.forRoot(
+      Routes(
-    Route("", redirectTo = "/dashboard", pathMatch = "full"),
+        Route(path = "", redirectTo = "/dashboard", pathMatch = "full"),
-    Route("dashboard", component = classOf[DashboardComponent]),
+        Route(path = "dashboard", component = classOf[DashboardComponent]),
-    Route("detail/:id", component = classOf[HeroDetailComponent]),
+        Route(path = "detail/:id", component = classOf[HeroDetailComponent]),
-    Route("heroes", component = classOf[HeroesComponent])
+        Route(path = "heroes", component = classOf[HeroesComponent])
       )

-  val routing: ModuleWithProviders = RouterModule.forRoot(routes)

-}
+  )),

+  "exports" -> @@(RouterModule)
+)
+class AppRoutingModule
 ```

 ### Bootstrapping
 Make sure that `persistLauncher := true` in build.sbt, and annotate the launcher object with `@Bootstrap`.
 Within its main method, call `PlatformBrowserDynamic.platformBrowserDynamic().bootstrapModule()`